 Motorcyclists must establish that the driver was negligent and that the driver’s negligence led to the accident.
 They also must establish that they were injured in the accident and suffered damages.

-If in an accident with an uninsured driver or if the at-fault driver’s insurance doesn’t cover all damages, the motorcyclist can file a claim with his or her own uninsured and underinsured motorist coverage (UM/UIM), if it’s included on their policy.
+If the accident is with an uninsured driver or if the at-fault driver’s insurance doesn’t cover all damages, the motorcyclist can file a claim with his or her own uninsured and underinsured motorist coverage (UM/UIM), if it’s included on their policy.

 In some cases, an insurance company will fail to offer a fair settlement or will deny a claim outright, which may necessitate a personal injury lawsuit to recover damages.